-I recently purchased the Marmot Minimalist Jacket for Men and after using it for about a month, I figured it was time to put a review up on the site regarding my experience with it.
+I recently purchased the Marmot Minimalist Jacket for Men.
+After using it for many months, I figured it was time to put a review up on the site regarding my experience with it.

 A really nice rain jacket for the trail from the rain shell category.
 Functional and versatile, it is an excellent choice that will meet most needs of most hikers.